ES-1085/f2024-ds1-project-postparty-experience/README.md

 COMMUNITY SUPPORT: Care that builds and maintains community around the birthing parent/family for long term support Help with meals (meal train or meal service), new parent groups (online and in-person), family & friend support, paid parental leave

-CARE TASKS: As defined by the author KC Davis, LPC:
-                     “Care tasks describes any task, chore, or errand that is required to care for self and keep life going.
+CARE TASKS: As defined by the author KC Davis, LPC: “Care tasks describes any task, chore, or errand that is required to care for self and keep life going.
 Typically, these tasks are recurring, never-ending, and are required to be completed in order to "get on with living."

 In the context of the postpartum experience, this might include childcare of other children, help with cleaning, cooking, or laundry, holding the baby while the parent sleeps or bathes, picking up groceries, or other helpful tasks around the home.

 EMOTIONAL SUPPORT: Formal and informal mental health treatment - therapy, PPD/PPA medications, advice from loved ones or doulas, etc.

 For this project, our research question concerns the state of postpartum care in the US.
-We want to look more deeply at several of the relationships between variables in this dataset to evaluate some key aspects of the postpartum experience.
+We want to look more deeply at several of the relationships between variables in this data set to evaluate some key aspects of the postpartum experience.
 Some of the questions we hope to explore are:

-1. If we categorize postpartum care into "good", "better", and "best" categories, what quality of postpartum care is the average birther receiving?
+1. If we categorize postpartum care into "good", "better", and "best" categories, what quality of postpartum care is the average birth giver receiving?

-2. Does quality of postpartum care vary from state to state?
+2. Does the quality of postpartum care vary from state to state?

 3. Is there a correlation between age and quality of postpartum care received/offered?